When the police pull you over and end up arrested and charing you with OUI, they are witness to the fact that you were operating your vehicle.

-If there was no witness, you are often not arrested but receive an OUI citation in the mail to appear at a clerk magistrate’s hearing.
+If there was no witness, you may not be arrested but can still receive an OUI citation in the mail to appear at a clerk magistrate’s hearing.

-In a Massachusetts OUI cases, the Commonwealth must prove the 3 basic elements of the crime to get a conviction.
+In every Massachusetts OUI case, the Commonwealth must prove the 3 basic elements of the crime to get a conviction.
 They must prove that you were

 - Operating a Motor Vehicle,